Trump weighs easing stay-at-home advice to curb economic rout

 The discussions centered on what to do after the 15-day period ends, and how to test and isolate everyone who’s sick so healthy people can return to work.
 It’s likely the CDC guidelines would be relaxed rather than scrapped altogether, one person said.

 The government’s top health authorities have warned that in the absence of any viable medical treatment, sustained and economically painful restrictions on daily life are the only way to beat the virus.
-This group is led by Deborah Birx, the State Department physician tapped to advise Vice President Mike Pence on the government’s response to the outbreak, and Anthony Fauci, the influential director of the National Institute of Allergy and Infectious Diseases.
+This group is led by Deborah Birx, the State Department doctor tapped to advise Vice President Mike Pence on the government’s response to the outbreak, and Anthony Fauci, the influential director of the National Institute of Allergy and Infectious Diseases.

 The economy is reeling as cases rise and the death toll mounts.
 Federal Reserve Bank of St. Louis President James Bullard predicted the U.S. unemployment rate may hit 30% in the second quarter, along with a 50% drop in gross domestic product.
 Morgan Stanley said Sunday it expects the U.S. economy to plummet 30% in the second quarter.